douglasday/douglasday.github.io/_posts/2025-01-20-collaborativechains.md

 ### The Solution

-I've found a simple yet effective way to handle this situation that benefits both parties: Reference chaining.
+I've found a simple yet effective way to handle this situation that benefits both parties: Report Pointers.

 Here's how it works: